-Our associates participate in the Stifel Financial Corp.
-Wealth Accumulation Plan, as restated, (the "Wealth Accumulation Plan").
-The Wealth Accumulation Plan provides for the granting of stock options, stock appreciation rights, restricted stock, performance awards, stock units, and debentures.
-Awards are granted at market value at the date of grant.
-The awards generally vest ratably over a three- to ten-year vesting period.
-In addition, our associates participate in a defined contribution plan sponsored by the Parent.
+The Parent maintains an incentive stock plan and a wealth accumulation plan ("the Plan") that provides for the granting of stock options, stock appreciation rights, restricted stock, performance awards, stock units, and debentures (collectively, "deferred awards") to the Company's associates.
+Stock awards issued under the Parent's incentive stock plan are granted at market value at the date of grant.
+The deferred awards generally vest ratably over a one- to ten-year vesting period.